 The Company undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
-As a business within the Recruitment Sector a number of process already exist which are required either by law or best practice that assist in the identification and mitigation of the risk of Modern Slavery within or organization and supply chains.
+As a business within the Recruitment Sector several process already exist which are required either by law or best practice that assist in the identification and mitigation of the risk of Modern Slavery within or organization and supply chains.
 This due diligence process includes:

-Following due-diligence, we have not identified any significant risk of breaches to the Modern Slavery Act 2015 and/or Human Trafficking within our current supply chain, however we continue to be vigilant and have recently reviewed and amended the following to assist with this:
+We continue to be vigilant and have reviewed and amended the following to assist with this:

 Overall responsibility to ensure the steps taken to combat Modern Slavery and Human Trafficking resides with our CEO, Dean Covill.
 All initial enquiries or comments relating to this statement should be directed to Gareth Welch, Commercial Director, at email@example.com